yapweijun1996/CSV-Agent/context.md

 - Added schema validation plus stricter prompt rules to keep time/date questions flowing through the actual tool with no “I can’t” replies.
 - Added placeholder hydration: once a tool succeeds (or fails), we replace `{{tool_result.*}}` tokens inside `visible_reply` with the actual result or `unavailable`, keeping the chat bubble consistent with the Result line.
 - Added robust response parsing guardrails so safety/blocked replies raise “非預期回應” instead of throwing `Cannot read properties of undefined`.
+- Integrated `js.run_sandbox` end-to-end (prompt contract, argument validation, worker sandbox, timeout, log capture, UI timeline, README updates) so compute snippets can run safely inside the browser.
+- Added collapsible controls for the thinking log and a tool details panel that renders sandbox code payloads, execution metadata, and guard notes for each run.